clemdee/enalion/README.md

 # pnpm dev --host
 ```

-[!IMPORTANT]
+> [!IMPORTANT]
-Changes on `main` branch will automatically be deployed to production.
+> Changes on `main` branch will automatically be deployed to production, so this branch is protected.
-Use the `dev` branch to work on a feature until it is ready to be deployed.
+> Use the `dev` branch to work on a feature until it is ready to be deployed.

 ## Build for Production